 7- Hulishan Fortress

-Hulishan Fortress has defeneded Xiamen Island’s southern coastline for more than 100 years.
+Hulishan Fortress has defended Xiamen Island’s southern coastline for more than 100 years.

-The Qing Dynasty fortress was built in 1894 and was used to defend China against the Japanese invation in 1900.
+The Qing Dynasty fortress was built in 1894 and was used to defend China against the Japanese invasion in 1900.

-Let your imagine go wild as you explore the sprawling fortress, tower, ammunition depot, barracks and sentry post.
+Let your imagination go wild as you explore the sprawling fortress, tower, ammunition depot, barracks and sentry post.